 A summary of Robert Bringhurst’s typography-bible The Elements of Typographic Style and how it applies to the web.

 A Wikipedia article about the origins of Western typography.
+Highly recommended reading for all designers.

 A nice overview of everyday typographic challenges.